 It’s hard to pin down the moment the Revlon dryer tipped from yet another beauty launch to a viral sensation — likely somewhere between when the Peloton moms discovered the device last summer and when mega-influencer Kathleen Lights featured it this March.

-Today, the Revlon dryer has over 7,000 reviews on Amazon and regularly tops the marketplace’s list of beauty bestsellers, edging out products like Q-Tips, Listerine mouthwash and Crest Whitestrips.
+Today, the Revlon dryer has almost 22,000 on Amazon and regularly tops the marketplace’s list of beauty bestsellers, edging out products like Q-Tips, Listerine mouthwash and Crest Whitestrips.
 Ulta Beauty has at times struggled to keep the device in stock, and Chief Executive Mary Dillon called out the product’s strong sales in a May earnings call.
 Helen of Troy, the company that licenses the device, declined to disclose sales figures, though in April Chief Executive Julien Mininberg credited “exceptionally strong hair appliance growth” for better-than-expected beauty sales.
 The company has since released a similar product under its Hot Tools hair brand.

 How this particular accessory became a viral sensation is a case study in the power of social media and Amazon to drive the latest beauty and fashion trends, and ultimately, sales.
 And though brands can engineer virality by carefully seeding products with influencers or a well-timed ad campaign, often they find themselves just along for the ride.

 The One-Step’s rise is all the more remarkable because it comes at a time when demand for hair tools — which range from hair dryers to flat irons - is cratering.
 A more natural look is in style, boosting demand for air-dry creams, beach sprays and other products for styles that don’t require hot tools.
 US hair dryer sales slipped from $352 million in 2012 to $291 million in 2017, according to Mintel.